List of Hong Kong national security cases: Online posts (3 November 2022)

-Five were arrested in May 2022 over messages in Telegram, accused of developing weapons and plotting to kill police officers.
+Five were arrested by non-NSD police officers in May 2022 over messages in Telegram, accused of developing weapons and plotting to kill police officers.
 They were subsequently charged with conspiracy to cause grievous bodily harm and other offences.
 On 3 November, months after four had been remanded in custody, three of those each faced a new charge of seditious act, making this a national security case.
+Apart from one that was found not guilty, the four defendants pleaded guilty and were sentenced to 16 to 38 months in prison on 29 February 2024.